-• If you have occasion to downgrade to a prior version, and your current ArubaOS 5.0 configuration has CPSec enabled, you must disable CPSec before you downgrade.
+• If you have occasion to downgrade to a prior version, and your current ArubaOS 5.0 configuration has control plane security (CPsec) enabled, you must disable control plane security before you downgrade.

 For more information on configuring control plane security and auto-certificate provisioning, refer to the ArubaOS 5.0 User Guide.